futurewei-cloud/chogori-platform/docs/TSO.md

 In order to guarantee the high availability, TSO is deployed with mulitple instances on top of a Paxos cluster, with one of the instance is master serving the timestamp request from clients.
 Besides master election, the Paxos cluster is also used for 1)heath/heartbeat/lease monitoring and managment; 2)keep record of reserved time threshold.
 1) is typical usage of Paxos group, no more explaination is needed.
 2)is to guarantee Timestamp from TSO service is (logically) strictly increasing.
 When TSO master instance crashes, a different instance need to know what highest timestamp(Te) old master has issued.
 Due to high TPS of issuing timestamp, a TSO master only periodically reserve a future time threshold and persist it into the Paxos group.
 The TSO master only issue timestamp within the threshold and as the time approaches the reserved time threshold, new threshold is reserved and recorded.
 The duration between threshold is related with duration of heartbeat.
 We expect to set heartbeat frequency to be 10ms, and with lost of 3 heartbeat, we will let Paxos to pick new master.
 Thus, the threshold duration can be extend per 30 ms for 30 ms more into future.
 This also fulfill the goal of TSO server availability interruption time less than 200 millisecond when unexpected crash happens.

-As we are using Te part of uncertainty window to be the sequenceNumber when comparing between timeStamps from same TSO, the uncertainty window given be K2 TimeStamp is always a larger window including fully the true uncertainty window the TSO has.
+As we are using Te part of uncertainty window to be the sequenceNumber when comparing between timestamps from same TSO, the uncertainty window given be K2 TimeStamp is always a larger window including fully the true uncertainty window the TSO has.

 In order to guarantee external causal consistency, we need to set minimal distance between two region/data centers, i.e. two TSO.
 The time need to traveling between two regions should be bigger than the timestamp uncertainty windows size.
 The scenario is like this: For an external client, when she issues one transaction T1 on data center A (TSO A) and after it suceeds, she then issues another transaction T2 on data center B (TSO B).
 Transaction 1 and Transaction 2 has causal relationship but our system is not aware of (thus external causal relationship).
 In order to preserve such relationship, the timestamp of T2 must be greater than that of T1.
 As these timestamps are from different TSO, their uncertainty window can't overlap, thus once the distance between two TSO need more time to travel than the uncertainty window size, it is guaranteed that when T2 was getting a timestamp from TSO B, the time has already passed the uncertainty window of timestamp for transaction T1 (as issuing T2 after seeing T1 finish will take the time need travel between TSO A and TSO B).
 As we expect our uncertainty window size around 2 microsecond, it means 2 *1e-6 * 300k KM = 0.6 KM minimal distance (The speed of light is roughly 300K km/second, or 0.3km/microsecond).
 Normally distance between data centers of different geo-region is beyond 800 KM to be isolated from earthquke harzard, so such distance request is not an issue.